gueststar/nthm/CONTRIBUTING.md

 ### Alive versus dead

 A thread is dead if the `killed` field in its pipe is non-zero and is alive otherwise.
-Killing a thread entails first untethering it if it's tethered, and then acquiring a lock on its pipe so that it can't finish while being killed if it's still running.
+Killing a thread entails acquiring a lock on its pipe so that it can't yield while being killed if it's still running, and also untethering it if it's presently tethered.

-* If the thread is found to be finished by the time the lock is acquired, then its pipe is freed.
-* If the thread is still running, then its `progress` condition is signaled before its pipe is unlocked and the thread is left to finish.
-When the thread eventually finishes, it frees the pipe as noted above.
+If the thread is still running when it's killed, then its `progress` condition is also signaled before its pipe is unlocked and the thread is left to finish.
 Signalling the `progress` condition on a running thread when killing it helps it finish sooner by unblocking it if it was blocked waiting to read from any of its blockers (as also noted above).

+A side effect if killing a running thread is to sweep its pipe into the root pool.

+### Sent threads

+A thread created by `nthm_send` has a simpler life cycle than the above because it is never killed or read and doesn't synchronize with its creating thread when it yields.
+It participates only in the start registration and reclamation protocols described below.
+There is a pipe associated with the thread but no operations on the pipe are available to user code, and the pipe is reclaimed when the user code running in its context exits.
+Nor is there any cause for the pipe to enter the root pool, although pipes created under it and subsequently scope-vacated or untethered may do so normally.

 ### Other invariants